-B. NATURAL RESOURCES CONSERVATION SERVICE SALINITY CONTROL PROGRAM

-The USDA's Environmental Quality Incentives Program, which currently provides the vehicle for USDA salinity control activities in the Colorado River Basin, is administered by the Natural Resources Conservation Service.
-In fiscal year 2013, \$11.7 million was obligated into new EQIP contracts with individual entities to install salinity control measures.
-An additional \$2.4 million was used to provide technical assistance (planning, engineering design, construction inspections, etc.) to these individuals.
+B. NATURAL RESOURCES CONSERVATION SERVICE SALINITY CONTROL PROGRAM obligated for new EQIP contracts with individual entities to install salinity control measures.
+An additional \$3.2 million was used to provide technical assistance (planning, engineering design, construction inspections, etc.) to these entities.
 Cost sharing from the Basin Funds is also available to assist producers and to conduct research, studies, and investigations for further implementation of the program.
-In 2013, approximately \$6 million was provided from the Basin Funds.
+In 2014, approximately \$6.2 million was provided from the Basin Funds.